Preparing the Device

 The interval and the number of photos taken can be changed in the System Settings.

-To make changes, choose the Photo/Video Tab in System Settings, then use the Scroll Wheel to select Time Lapse Settings.
+To make changes, choose the Photo/Video Tab in System Settings, then use the Scroll Wheel or Keypad buttons to select Time Lapse Settings.

 Press the OK button to enter the mode settings.
 While you are in this mode, the Time Lapse widget appears.